netcloth/docs/docs/en/get-started/how-to-join-testnet.md

 ## More resources

-* Blockchain browser address of the internal test chain: <https://explorer.netcloth.org>
+* Blockchain browser address of the testnet : <https://explorer.netcloth.org>
-* Apply for a token for internal test token, click [here](./testcoin.md)
+* Apply for a token for test token, click [here](./testcoin.md)